vmware-csa-team/AppDefense-Quick-Start-Guide/README.md

 ![readme banner](https://vmc-field-team.github.io/assets/images/splash_01.jpg)

-# VMware Appdefense Team Site
+# VMware AppDefense Team Site
 Welcome to the Repository for the VMware AppDefense Team .
 This site is used as a location for AppDefense content to guide customers and partners through installing, deploying and using AppDefense.
 The site is priamrily maintained by the VMware AppDefense Team.

 ## Contributing Guidelines